benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/8-Testing/_index.en.md

 13. Choose the *config* item in the *Items returned* panel.
 This opens the item editor.

-14. Set the store to open.
+14. Set the store back to open.
 Paste the following JSON, which sets `storeOpen` to `true`.

 ```
 {